if you've reached this section,

 I see men say over and over that they

 rather answer endless questions in person.
-To me, as an introvert, that
+To me, that

 I would much rather create my own FAQ.